ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 | last_clean_time | The time of the last cleanup.
 If `last_clean_time < (now() - timeout)`, old queries are moved to `old_queries`.
 If `last_clean_time < (now() - 2 * timeout)`, both `old_queries` and `queries` are cleared. |
 |     timeout     |                                                                          The time after which queries are moved to `old_queries`.                                                                           |

-We’ll explore how to work with processed queries in more detail in the [Replay Protection](#replay-protection) section.
+We’ll explore how to work with processed queries in more detail in the [Replay protection](#replay-protection) section.

 ### Shifts and bits numbers as query id